Pontiac Mills

 The Bleachery

-The mill was unique in having its own bleachery on-site for bleaching, dyeing, and finishing fabrics, a process that was usually contracted to dedicated third-party bleacheries due to the specialized equipment and training involved.
+The mill was unique in having its own bleachery on-site for bleaching, dyeing, and finishing fabrics, a process that was usually contracted out to dedicated third-party bleacheries due to the specialized equipment and training involved.
 This was part of the Knights’ pursuit of vertical integration, or complete self-suffiency by completing every step in-house without any need for a supply chain.
 The Knights bought the local farms that grew their cotton, and rapidly expanded the mill complex to include everything from the treating and cleaning of raw cotton to the production of finished clothing.

 Interior of Pontiac Mills Building 3 circa 1870